-This variable is explored from the habits and mindset of the community that is predicted to influence the attitudes of the people who tend to be permissive to corrupt behavior, subjective norms, and perceived behavioral control that makes the rationalization of intention to do corrupt.
-This variable is measured by 5 indicators, the results of the descriptive analysis are presented in Table 2.
+This variable is explored from the habits and mindset of the community that is predicted to influence the attitudes of the people who tend to be permissive to corrupt behavior, subjective norms, and perceived behavioral control that determines the rationalization of intention to be corrupt.
+This variable is measured by 5 indicators, the result of the descriptive analysis is presented in Table 2.